{'facebook

 Suggested Read: Hidden facts about Meghalaya

-How to reach the Seven sister falls
+How to Reach the Seven Sisters Falls

 Seven sister falls is located about 1.5 km from Mawsmai Cave and 60 km from Shillong, and is situated close to Mawsmai village in Cherrapunji, Meghalaya.
 Here's how to get there: